Two halves don't make a whole: instability and idleness emerging from the co-evolution of the production and innovation processes: Base Model: NGR-ADAPT

-The MES matters: first of all, a higher MES means that more funds are required to run the process efficiently.
-Secondly, it determines the \textit{flexibility} in the organization of an in-line production system.
-To eliminate idleness, the firm should rely on this MES and target only multiples of it.
-Oftentimes a higher MES (lower $\d$) induces lower accuracy in reaching a production target, though it is not necessarily true.
-For example, if we seek to produce 1.5 units of good every period then a MES of 1/4, 1/5, 1/6, ..., is preferred over 1/3 and 1, while 1/2 would fit perfectly.
-This becomes an important matter when introducing time-saving innovations.
-Considering an in-line organization such innovations are not necessarily beneficial for these affect the degree of flexibility of the organization.
-We elaborate on this specific point in the discussion of the simulation results.
-In the previous example the firm could produce multiples of $C_k=6$ every $T=30$ periods.
-If we jumped to $T_1=9$ following an innovation on the first phase then the elementary lag would become $\d=\text{GCD}(9,15,5)=1$ for $T=29$.
-In this scenario the firm could then efficiently produce only multiples of $C_k=29$ every 29 periods, which is substantially worse.
+The MES can also be an indicator of planning flexibility.
+Say for example that we want to target a production of 1.5.
+It is hard to achieve with an MES of 1 ($\delta=1$) as we could only (efficiently) target multiples of 1, whereas a lower MES enables more accuracy.
+This is also an important matter when introducing time-saving innovations.
+Considering an in-line organization, such innovations are not necessarily beneficial as they can impede flexibility and, most importantly, the amount of funds necessary to run efficiently.
+In the previous example the firm could produce multiples of $C_k=6$ every $T=30$ periods and few funds were required.
+If we jumped to $T_1=9$ following an innovation on the first phase, then the elementary lag would become $\d=\text{GCD}(9,15,5)=1$ for $T=29$.
+In this scenario, the MES is therefore 1 and the firm could then efficiently produce multiples of $C_k=29$ every 29 periods, while it would require almost 5 times as many funds to be run efficiently.

-To generalize the lines' organization we consider $T_h\in\mathbb R^*_+$ instead of integers.
-In this scase, eliminating idleness completely is rarely feasible.\footnote{In order to keep a reasonable MES, the GCD can be generalized to real numbers but it often leads to values close to zero, implying a high MES and the use of a larger number of funds.} We thus assume that the firm picks the most convenient elementary lag, calculated in the neighborhood of the actual durations $\Th$.
-Also, the firm opts for the highest flexibility among the candidates.
-Doing so, the firm is keen to accept some more idleness but, as this often comes down to choosing between $\d=1$ and $\d=2$, it is also more flexible.
+We generalise the in-line organisation by considering $T_h\in\mathbb R^*_+$ instead of integers.
+In this case, eliminating idleness completely is rarely feasible\footnote{In order to keep a reasonable MES, the GCD can be generalized to real numbers but it often leads to values close to zero, implying a high MES and the use of a larger number of funds.} so we assume that the firm picks the highest elementary lag $\delta$ in the neighbourhood of durations $\Th$ as it requires fewer funds.
 Let denote by $\lfloor\cdot\rfloor$ and $\lceil\cdot\rceil$ the floor and ceiling operators, respectively.
-The firm considers the neighborhood of integer duration sets:
+The firm considers the neighbourhood of integer duration sets:

 The operation $|_{0\rightarrow 1}$ replaces all 0s with 1s since the GCD does not exist for sets including 0s.
-Then the firm picks the highest elementary lag derived in this neighborhood:
+Then the firm picks the highest elementary lag derived in this neighbourhood: